hmrc/customs-notification/README.md

 ## Configuration for Internal Clients

 Internal HMRC teams that have applications that receive Notifications need to have their client Ids added to the configuration.
-This is so that Squid Proxy can be bypassed and the Notications sent directly over the internal network.
+This is so that customs-notification-gateway/Squid Proxy can be bypassed and the Notifications sent directly over the internal network.
 The entries should be in the following format:

     push.internal.clientIds.0 = "ClientIdOne"